anyscale/templates/templates/fine-tune-llm_v2/cookbooks/customize_initial_weights_and_prompt_format/README.md

 ```

-The overarching idea is that specifying a model ID will provide context to the architecture of the LLM, which will guide how the model will be further trained.
+The overarching idea is that specifying a model ID will provide context on the architecture of the LLM, which will guide how the model will be further trained.
 It won't necessarily mean that the model that is specified here is the model that will be fine-tuned.
 For that, we will rely on the weights that are provided.
 Knowing that Llama 3 8B model (or any other Llama model for that matter) shares the same architecture as the Llama Guard 2 model makes it a suitable choice for the model ID.
-However, note that this would still use the same chat-templating / prompt formatting as Llama-3 while starting to fine-tune with Llama Guard 2 weights.
+However, note that this would still use the same chat-templating or prompt formatting as Llama-3 while starting to fine-tune with Llama Guard 2 weights.
 For the specific case of Llama Guard 2, we need customization even in the prompt format which will be outlined below.

 ### How do I configure access to my weights in remote storage?